GrinonBarrett/Taksidos/Core Rules/Magic/Spells.md

 **Range**: 5 yards

 **Effect**: You attempt to create a tether of controlled ions which become charged, inflicting an electrical attack against the foe.
-If it is not Elemental, Ephemera, Fey, or Undead, it s nit wounded and instead prone and vulnerable until the end of the next round.
+If it is not Elemental, Ephemera, Fey, or Undead, it is not wounded and instead prone and vulnerable until the end of the next round.
+It can still be subject to the effect of a critical hit.

 **At Higher Tiers**: Each tier beyond minimum sees the range increase by 3 yards.